 Cost to Fix Car That Won’t Turn Over

 The cost to replace a transmission range selector is estimated between $125 and $200.
-The parts should cost $75 to $125, with a minimal amount going towards the labor.
-In most cases, it’s simple to find and replace the sensor for a quick fix.
+The parts should cost $75 to $125, with a minimal amount going toward the labor.
+In most cases, it’s simple to find and replace the sensor.

 Fixing defective wiring usually leads to more labor than the cost of the parts.
 The defective wire or connection must first be found, which can be a long process, especially if you aren’t sure what you are looking for.
 However, once you find the fault, fixing it only requires that you replace the wire or re-establish the connection.